Diabetes dietDiet - diabetes; Blood sugar management

 Hemoglobin A1C Test

 Hemoglobin A1C (also called HbA1c or HA1c) is measured periodically up to every 3 months, or at least twice a year, to determine the average blood-sugar level over the lifespan of the red blood cell.
 While point of care (fingerstick) self-testing provides information on blood glucose for that moment, the A1C test shows how well blood sugar has been controlled over a period of several months.
-For most adults with well-controlled diabetes, A1C levels should be at around 7%.
+A1C goals should be individualized, but for most adults with well-controlled diabetes, A1C level goals should be less than 7%.
 For children, A1C should be less than 7.5%.
 (For people who do not have diabetes, normal A1C is <6%.)